Przedbórz: History

 Przedbórz (known in the past as Predbor, Predbrij, Pridborz, Przedborzs, Przedborze) is first mentioned in documents dating from 1145 as being under the jurisdiction of the Trzemeszno Monastery.
 King Kazimierz Wielki granted it the status of a city in 1370.
 He also built a castle, and frequently visited the town during his hunting trips.
 The Polish king Władysław Jagiełło also visited Przedbórz on several occasions.
 Przedbórz was a royal town of the Kingdom of Poland, administratively located in the Chęciny County in the Sandomierz Voivodeship in the Lesser Poland Province In 1512, Przedbórz had a school and a large brewery.
 In 1638, a fire destroyed the town and it was completely destroyed again by the Swedes in 1655 during the Deluge.
 The 2nd Polish National Cavalry Brigade was stationed in Przedbórz in 1793.

 During the Partitions of Poland Przedbórz was a border town for a short period of time when the Austrian - Prussian border was established along the Pilica river in 1795.
 In 1807 Przedbórz was regained by the Poles and included within the short-lived Duchy of Warsaw, and after its dissolution, it passed to Russian-controlled Congress Poland in 1815.
 In the 19th century Przedbórz emerged as a local center of industry.
 In 1823, a cloth factory was opened by Wojciech Lange and a town hall was built in 1838–1840.
 During the January Uprising a battle between the insurgents and the Russians took place here (June 27, 1863).
 In the Second Polish Republic, Przedbórz, as part of Końskie County was a part of the Kielce Voivodeship.
 On the other side of the Pilica river the suburban community of Widoma had 340 residents in 1862.
 In World War II the area of Przedbórz was a center of resistance where units of Major Henryk Dobrzański were active.
 On Feb.
 10, 1944, the Home Army attacked Przedbórz, destroying several facilities.

 A Jewish community is documented as being established in Przedbórz by 1570.
 At the beginning of the Second World War, the town was 60% Jewish.

 In the interwar Przedbórz, the Jewish community was considered large.
 This meant that the commune included the town of Przedbórz, the suburb of Widoma and a number of suburban settlements: Majowa Góra, Chałupki Trzecie, Chałupki Drugie, Miejskie Pola Dzień and Miejskie Pola Drugie.
 The commune management board was located at 36 Mostowa Street.
 The commune management board was elected for a 4-year term in general, equal, secret, direct and proportional elections.
 There are 12 people on the commune's management board.
 Among them were, among others: Szaja Grynblat, Aron Cukier, Zalcman Szpiro, Szmul Dawid Gotesman, Szyja Niepomieniny, Szlama Rubin, Abram Hersz Landau, Emanuel Woliński, Jankiel Mały, Jakub Szlama.
-The community owned two synagogues165, two school buildings, two steam baths and a cemetery.
+The community owned two synagogues, two school buildings, two steam baths and a cemetery.
 In the Second Polish Republic in Przedbórz, the rabbi was Nusyn Dawid Grynbaum, and the cantor was Moszek Halper.